top of page

 A pish is an imitated bird call (usually a scold or alarm call) used by birders and ornithologists to attract birds (generally passerines): Wikipedia.

 Any reaction to pishing is likely to be through curiosity, or heightened caution, rather than to a known threat.
 Birds are likely to know when a noise is made by its own species or a different species, such as a human.
-As such it is not likely to elevate stress levels in birds to the same extent as call playback which is a recording of a bird's actual call.
+As such it isn't likely to elevate stress levels in birds to the same extent as call playback which is a recording of a bird's actual call.

 Call Playback is Natural